 Available, delivery time: 1-3 days

-A professional and harmonised skin protection concept can only be effective if it is quickly and easily accessible to the user.
-Regardless of whether it is a matter of protecting, cleaning, disinfecting or caring for the skin.
-Suitable dispenser systems ensure the correct dosage as well as hygienic and economical dispensing of the products.
+A professional and harmonised skin protection concept can only be successful if it is quickly and easily accessible to the user.
+Whether skin protection, skin cleansing, skin care or hand disinfection.
+Suitable hygiene dispensers ensure the correct dosage as well as hygienic and economical dispensing of the products.
+Hygiene dispensers are particularly advantageous in public facilities or heavily frequented areas.

 The type of filling always depends heavily on the dispenser system selected.
 A dispenser system cannot necessarily be filled with all liquids.
-Special dispenser systems for washing pastes should not be filled with liquid soap, as the liquid soap may run out of the outlet tap.
-The suction pipe in a dispenser system for washing pastes is also significantly thicker than in dispenser systems for liquid soaps or disinfectants.
+Special washing paste dispensers should not be filled with liquid soap, as there is a risk of liquid soap leaking out of the outlet tap.
+In addition, the suction pipe of a washing paste dispenser is significantly thicker than that of soap or disinfectant dispensers.
+When choosing the right dispenser, always pay attention to the type designation.

-With manual dispenser systems, a lever must be operated by hand or elbow.
-When using the dispenser for the first time, the lever must be pressed a few times until the dispenser dispenses - by pressing it several times, the liquid in the dispenser system is pumped up, resulting in a constant flow with each subsequent pump.
+With manual dispenser systems, a lever must be operated by hand or forearm.
+When using for the first time, the lever must be pressed a few times as far as it will go until the dispenser dispenses - repeated pressing pumps the liquid into the dispenser system so that a constant flow is created with each pump.

 With most manual dispenser systems, the desired dispensing quantity can be set.
 The desired dispensing quantity can be set by turning the dispensing wheel.
-The range is 0.5 ml per stroke to 1.5 ml per stroke.
+The range is between 0.5 ml per stroke and 1.5 ml per stroke.

-In automatic dispenser systems, flowable soap and disinfectant are dispensed using a removable suction pump.
-Depending on the dispenser, the dosing quantity can be changed by adjusting the settings on the pump.
+In automatic dispenser systems, liquid soap and disinfectant are dosed via a removable suction or dosing pump.
+Depending on the dispenser, the dosing quantity can be changed by adjusting the pump.
 The dispenser uses sensors and control electronics to recognise a hand approaching the outlet from below and then automatically carries out the pumping process or pump stroke.
-It is best to form a small hollow with your hand and then hold it approx. 4 cm below the outlet.
+It is best to form a small hollow with your hand and hold it approx. 4 cm below the spout.

-Automatic dispenser systems are often used in entrance areas of administrative centres or office buildings.
-There, cleaning and disinfection processes should be as contactless as possible.
-Even in times of increased risk of infection, contactless dispenser removal is preferable to manual dispensing.
+Touchless dispenser systems are often used in entrance areas of administrative or office buildings, e.g. in the form of disinfection columns.
+Here, cleaning and disinfection processes should be as contactless as possible.
+Even in times of increased risk of infection, contactless dispenser dispensing is preferable to manual dispensing to protect against cross-contamination.

-The dispensers are generally very easy to mount on the wall.
+The hygiene dispensers are usually very easy to mount on the wall.
 Many of the dispenser systems have a mounting plate.
-This is attached to the wall using the screws and plugs provided.
-The dispenser is then pushed onto the mounting plate from above.
+This is attached to the wall using the enclosed screws and plugs.
+The hygiene dispenser is then pushed onto the mounting plate from above.

 Additional service for you: We are happy to take care of the installation of all dispenser systems at your premises.
 With the WERO installation service, you receive qualified installation and filling of your dispenser systems - without any drilling holes.